sellout/flaky/docs/CONTRIBUTING.md

 If there are no conflicts in the changes, simply adding and removing, then there is no need for the third (future) PR.
 The initial two PRs will suffice.

 See [the README](./README.md#versioning) for more specific information on what kind of changes are considered “breaking”.

+#### security fixes are an exception to semantic versioning

+To help ensure security fixes are propagated quickly, they should

+1. ideally be handled as no more than a compatible (minor) change;
+2. be immediately backported to any major version chain where the latest release contains the security issue; and
+3. deprecate any releases that contain the security issue.

+If it’s not possible to fix the security issue without breaking the API, it should _still_ be released as a compatible change.
+This is an unfortunate situation, but it ensures that anyone who uses that functionality downstream faces breakage instead of insecure behavior.

+### documentation

+#### _correct_ is important, _pretty_ is nice

+Feel free to submit changes to documentation that include assumptions, etc. that may not be correct.
+That’s just more evidence that additional documentation is necessary.
+We’ll get to correct during code review.

+However, while we might mention style issues in code review, fixing that is almost never a blocker for merging a change[^2].

+[^2]: There _are_ cases where formatting can block a merge.
+For example, if ASCII art isn’t in a code block, the rendering as re-flowed text could make it wrong or misleading.
+That would be a blocker.

+The style is mostly adapted from, [The Elements of Typographic Style](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style), translated to low-fidelity tools (like Markdown).
+But you don’t need to be familiar with that to submit acceptable docs.